Moreault/Dummies/README.md

 ```

 ### `As<T>`
 This is used to cast the `IDummyBuilder` to generic `IDummyBuilder<T>` type.
-This is generally used when you have a (non-generic) `IDummyBuilder` interface to work with which is often the case when working with customizations.
+This is generally recommended when you have a (non-generic) `IDummyBuilder` interface to work with which is often the case when working with customizations.
 It could also be used when you might need to change an interface to a concrete type.

 ```cs
 var builder = customization.Build(_dummy, typeof(T)).As<T>();